Saudi King gives $35 million grant for Ebola fight

-Saudi King Abdullah has donated $35 million (£22.2 million) to the Islamic Development Bank (IDB) [ISDBA.UL] to support its Ebola fighting programme, funding equipment and specialised treatment centres in four West African countries.
+Saudi King Abdullah has donated $35 million to the Islamic Development Bank (IDB) to support its Ebola fighting program, funding equipment and specialized treatment centers in four West African countries.

 Separately, the GAVI global vaccines alliance is committing up to $300 million to buy Ebola vaccines, two weeks after it raised $500 million from an Islamic bond.

-The deal, raised through the International Finance Facility for Immunisation Co [IFFIM.UL], is the largest Islamic bond ever issued by a global non-profit organisation, part of a trend to use bond markets to fund ethical projects.
+The deal, raised through the International Finance Facility for Immunization Co, is the largest Islamic bond ever issued by a global non-profit organization, part of a trend to use bond markets to fund ethical projects.

-GAVI said it would meet funding needs of the Ebola vaccine programme using a combination of existing and new financing.
+GAVI said it would meet funding needs of the Ebola vaccine program using a combination of existing and new financing.

 (Reporting by Bernardo Vizcaino, Editing by Michael Perry)